LachezarLalov/ConsoleGame-RockPaperScissors/README.md

 ## Demo

 ## Planned changes
+  - [X] Adding prompt for user name that will be used in the messages during the game.
-  -- Adding wins counter.
+  - [ ] Adding wins counter.
-  -- Adding options for a tournament-like playing with defined by user number of games that will be played.
+  - [ ] Adding options for a tournament-like playing with defined by user number of games that will be played.
-  -- Adding some visual representation of progress of the tournament (wins for each participant).
+  - [ ] Adding some visual representation of progress of the tournament (wins for each participant).